Gender pay gap reporting

 What should be done with the calculations?

 The results must be published on the employer's website and a government website.
-They must be confirmed in a written statement by an appropriate person, such as a chief executive.
+They must, where applicable, be confirmed in a written statement by an appropriate person, such as a chief executive.

 Employers have the option to provide a narrative with their calculations.
 This should generally explain the reasons for the results and give details about actions that are being taken to reduce or eliminate the gender pay gap.